-WebSitePulse provided free monitoring and notifications to some of the most popular websites during the 2005 Hurricane Season.
-The free service was part of our Company contribution to the relief efforts after Hurricanes Katrina and Wilma (see our Press Release for more details).
+WebSitePulse has been providing free monitoring and notifications to some of the most popular websites for the past four Hurricane Seasons and will continue to do so as part of our Company contribution to the relief efforts after the hurricanes Katrina and Wilma.

 An RSS feed from the daily Reports is added for more convenience for those interested in the performance of the monitored websites.